 You’ve still technically won!
 However, we should all strive to reach the end of the story by Nov.
 30. The point of NaNoWriMo is to get you a complete first draft of a novel by Nov.
 30. It will make Dec.
 1 that much more satisfying.
 However, if the story still isn’t done by Nov.
 30, just keep going at the same pace until it is finished.
 You don’t want to lose momentum before the story is done being told!

 Have your own tips?
 Have questions?
 Leave them in the comments!

-Crissi Langwell has participated and “won” NaNoWriMo every year since 2010.
-Three of her four fiction novels started out as NaNoWriMo novels, including her latest release, Come Here, Cupcake.
-See all of her books at crissilangwell.com/books.
+Crissi Langwell has participated and “won” NaNoWriMo almost every year since 2010.
+Five of her eight fiction novels started out as NaNoWriMo novels.
+See all of her books at crissilangwell.com.